sokolpezinok/yaroc/README.md

 # Features

 * **Very low latency, very low bandwith**.
-The software adds minimal latency on top of the latency of transport layers.
 Using a fast medium such as Wi-Fi or LTE allows for latencies around 100 to 200 milliseconds.
-Bandwidth used during one competition is well bellow 1 MB for each YAROC unit in the forest (allows for cheap IOT SIM cards).
+Bandwidth used during one competition is well bellow 1 MB for each YAROC forest unit.
+This allows you to use cheap IoT SIM cards.
-* **Combines multiple physical layers: radio (LoRa), NB-IoT, LTE, Wi-Fi, LAN**.
-As 2G and 3G networks are being [slowly shut down](https://onomondo.com/blog/2g-3g-sunset), we need to transition to technologies such as NB-IoT and LoRa in the forest.
+* **Supports multiple physical layers: radio (LoRa), NB-IoT, LTE, Wi-Fi, LAN**.
+Low power technologies such as NB-IoT and LoRa are the best solution for remote sport events.
+The other 3 (LTE, Wi-Fi and LAN) offer minimum latency.
-* **Simple integration via a USB connection** recognizable by most orienteering softwares.
-Just plug in a Raspberry Pi in the finish area, connect it to the internet and you are done!
+* **Simple integration via USB** recognizable by most orienteering softwares.
+Just plug in a Raspberry Pi in the finish area, connect it to internet and you are done!
 * **ROC-compatible mode**.
 If you own a ROC device, you can use YAROC instead and it will work almost the same (some features missing).
-* **Generator of fake SportIdent punches**: very useful for load testing of the system, for example to determine the right LoRa settings that don't exceed the duty cycle limits.
+* **Generator of fake SportIdent punches**: very useful for load testing of the system, for example to determine the right LoRa settings respecing duty cycle limits.
 * **Radio mesh**.
 When using LoRa, the LoRa devices create a mesh network and transmit punches using other LoRa nodes to the finish area.
 The mesh can connect to the internet via LTE, so placing one node on a hill makes the whole mesh online.
 * **Run everywhere: Linux, Windows, Raspberry Pi, microcontrollers**.
 We're searching for [the right hardware](https://github.com/sokolpezinok/yaroc/issues/6) for NB-IoT but in principle this is just a matter of time when it happens.
 * **Open-source**